fenago/kubernetes-course/md/Lab_9.md

 ====================

-In previous sections of this chapter, we saw that the cluster administrator needs to provision PVs for us before we can use them as storage for our application.
+In previous sections of this lab, we saw that the cluster administrator needs to provision PVs for us before we can use them as storage for our application.
 To solve this problem, Kubernetes supports dynamic volume provisioning as well.
 Dynamic volume provisioning enables